Entering the German coffee market

 Legal and non-legal requirements you must comply with

 You must follow the European Union legal requirements applicable to coffee.
 These rules mainly deal with food safety, where traceability and hygiene are the most important themes.
-Special attention should be given to specific sources of contamination, of which the most common are:
+Special attention should be given to specific sources of contamination, namely:

 - Pesticides – consult the EU pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide;